thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Some things to note here:

- * `th:href` is an attribute modifier attribute: once processed, it will compute the link URL to be used and set the href attribute of the `<a>` tag to this URL.
+ * `th:href` is an attribute modifier attribute: once processed, it will compute the link URL to be used and set the value of the href attribute of the `<a>` tag to this URL.
  * We are allowed to use expressions for URL parameters (as you can see in `orderId=${o.id}`).
-   The required URL-encoding operations will also be automatically performed.
+   The required URL-parameter-encoding operations will also be automatically performed.
  * If several parameters are needed, these will be separated by commas like `@{/order/process(execId=${execId},execType='FAST')}`
  * Variable templates are also allowed in URL paths, like `@{/order/{orderId}/details(orderId=${orderId})}`
  * Relative URLs starting with `/` (like `/order/details`) will be automatically